Securypto/MN-Installer/README.txt

 Steps 1-5 will be excuted on your desktop wallet.
 Steps 6-8 will be excuted on your VPS.

-On your desktop start your wallet and disable auto zSCU minter during this setup to prevent autominting of your masternode collateral.
+Note: On your desktop start your wallet and disable auto zSCU minter during this setup to prevent autominting of your masternode collateral.
 You can disable autominting in the option menu BEFORE unlocking your wallet if its encrypted.
 Restart the wallet and check if autominting is disabled.